 A RSO must be in good financial standing with the Audit/Oversight Committee.
 Any organization deemed to be in poor financial standing will be notified by the Treasurer and must attend a special hearing of the SFC.

 Policy and Per Diems

+The student activity fees are for the exclusive use of Longwood University students only.

 No RSO shall receive more than 30% of the total operating budget.